-- 1. Evaluate the use of digital learning tools on academic performance, student engagement, and learning outcomes in underserved Pakistani communities. - Scrutinize the challenges of accessing and using digital resources on the part of students and teachers, including infrastructure constraints, digital literacy, and other socio-economic factors.
+- 1. Evaluate the use of digital learning tools academic performance, engagement, and learning outcomes in underserved Pakistani communities. - Scrutinize the challenges of accessing and using digital resources on the part of students and teachers, including infrastructure constraints, digital literacy, and other socio-economic factors.